wschreyer/PENTrack/README.md

 ### Configuration files

-Simulation parameters are defined in three configuration files - config.in, geometry.in, and particle.in.
-By default, they are located in the `in` directory.
+Simulation parameters are defined the configuration file config.in.
+By default, it is located in the `in` directory.

-General simulation parameters are defined in config.in.
-Geometry, electromagnetic fields, and particle sources are defined in geometry.in.
-Particle-specific parameters - spectra, directions, polarization, and output options - are defined in particle.in.
+General simulation parameters are defined in the GLOBAL section.
+Materials and geometry are defined in the MATERIALS and GEOMETRY sections.
+The former can optionally be moved into a different file, e.g. a central materials database.
+Electromagnetic fields and particle sources are defined in the FIELDS, and SOURCE sections.
+Particle-specific parameters - lifetime, output options, etc. - are either defined for all particle types in the PARTICLES section or in the specific particle sections.

-More information can be found in each configuration file.
+More information can be found in the provided default configuration file config.in.

 The default configuration simulates a full cycle of the neutron-lifetime experiment [PENeLOPE](http://e18.ph.tum.de/en/research/measuring-the-neutron-lifetime-penelope).
 It is filled with UCN from a source in the guide below the storage volume for 200s and higher-energy UCN are removed by absorbers for 200s.
 Then, PENeLOPE's superconducting magnets are ramped up and UCN are stored for 200s.
 Afterwards, the magnet is ramped down again and remaining UCN are counted in a detector below the storage volume.
 During magnetic storage, spins of the UCNs are simulated to estimate their probability to flip.

 ### Geometry

-Geometry can be imported using [binary STL files] (http://en.wikipedia.org/wiki/STL_%28file_format%29).
+Geometry can be imported using [binary STL files](http://en.wikipedia.org/wiki/STL_%28file_format%29).
 STL files use a list of triangles to describe 3D-surfaces.
 They can be created with most CAD software, e.g. Solidworks via "File - Save As..." using the STL file type.
 Note the "Options..." button in the Save dialog, there you can change format (only binary supported), resolution, coordinate system etc.

 PENTrack expects the STL files to be in unit Meters.